Farroupilha Park: Brique da Redenção

 Every Sunday from 9:00 am the Porto Alegrenses have their favorite outing in Brique da Redenção.

-There are dozens of stalls selling crafts, Arts, Souvenirs, Food and Antiques, all along the Avenida Jose Bonifacio.
+There are stalls selling crafts, Arts, Souvenirs, Food and Antiques, all along the Avenida Jose Bonifacio.

 The Park is full of people walking, talking and taking their mate, especially on sunny mornings.

 A must for candidates at election time and movements of all types and organizations.

 Feira Ecológica and Feira de Artesanato

 Every Saturday, two fairs exhibit their products on Avenida José Bonifácio.
-First, we have the Eco-Fair, with several stalls of organic fruits and vegetables at a very good price.
-Seconds, with the have the Arts and Crafts Fairs, with 60 exhibitors selling their products.
+There is the Eco-Fair, with several stalls of organic fruits and vegetables at a very good price, and there is the Arts and Crafts Fair, with 60 exhibitors selling their products.

 Recanto da Ilha

-The dock in the little lake inside the park, was located where now stands the Cafeteria.
-Recently, in 2001, the pier was transferred to the other side, where there is the Belvedere, in the middle of the lake on an island, which is reached through a beautiful bridge.
+The dock in the little lake inside the park was located where now stands the Cafeteria.
+In 2001, the pier was transferred to the other side, where there is the Belvedere, in the middle of the lake on an island, which is reached through a bridge.

-There are paddle boats that are rented from the wharf at the box office, in March/2004 they were renovated and have buoys and life jackets now, there are boats for 2, 3 and 4 people, some in the shape of swans.
+Paddle boats can be rented from the wharf at the box office, in March 2004 they were renovated and have buoys and life jackets now.
+There are boats for 2, 3 and 4 people, some in the shape of swans.

 Monumento ao Expedicionário

-Inaugurated on June 16, 1957, the Monument to the Expeditionary, made of granite with a double Arc de Triomphe, with 12.50 m in height, is home to the Pira da Pátria, an important point of the celebrations of the Independence of Brazil, September 7, and the Ragamuffin War, on September 20.
+Inaugurated on June 16, 1957, the Monument to the Expeditionary, made of granite with a double Arc de Triomphe, with 12.50 m in height, is home to the Pira da Pátria, an point of the celebrations of the Independence of Brazil, September 7, and the Ragamuffin War, on September 20.

 After World War II the Brazilian Expeditionary Force members who had fought against the Axis on the Italian front returned to Brazil, and the country multiplied in tribute to the GIs and their deeds.
 Porto Alegre was no exception, especially as many gaucho soldiers and officers had participated in the war.

 So in 1946 there was a competition for projects and models of a "Arc de Triomphe" to honor the BEF and its soldiers.

 Espelho D'Água

-Located in the Avenue of the States, the water surface suggests tranquility and peace to visitors who can see reflected in its surface the image of blue sky, the trees bloom and the birds singing in the park.
+Located in the Avenue of the States, the water surface suggests tranquility and peace to visitors.